allvei/qBot/notes.md

 # Notes

-- rename session statuses:
-  - waiting -> idle
-  - pushing -> push
-  - playing -> live
-  - pulling -> pull

-- admin override for benching is renamed to "Spot exception"
+- add log for when added to server